Cruiser boards vs. Skateboards - The Difference

 The history of the skateboard started back in the 1940's and 1950's where the first homemade skateboards with roller skate wheels unveiled.
 The first commercialized skateboards were manufactured for a surf shop in California.
 The skateboards were sold to surfers who wanted to surf the streets when surfing the sea wasn't a possibility.

 It wasn't until the 1970's that polyurethane wheels were invented.
 This invention improved the quality of the skateboards significantly.
-After this, the popularity of the skateboard increased rapidly, and skateboard manufacturers started to experiment with the materials of the decks and the sizes of wheels, trucks etc. Decks of aluminum, fiberglass and other kinds of plastic started to appear in the skateboard industry.
+After this, the popularity of skateboards increased rapidly, and skateboard manufacturers started to experiment with the materials of the decks and the sizes of wheels, trucks etc. Decks of aluminum, fiberglass and other kinds of plastic started to appear in the skateboard industry.
 Lately, the plastic cruiser skateboard has regained its popularity and brands such as Penny, Stereo Vinyl Cruiser, and Globe, who all produce plastic boards, have become very popular.
-If you are interested in a plastic cruiser instead of a wooden cruiser, you can take a look at the category Cruiser board(plastic)/Penny board here.
+Take a look at our categories Plastic Cruiser Boards and Wooden Cruiser Boards depending on what you feel like riding.